 Frequently Asked Questions

 Gut-organ axes are bidirectional communication pathways between the gut microbiome and distant organs throughout the body.
-They matter because problems that appear localised—like skin allergies or joint stiffness—may actually originate from or be exacerbated by gut dysfunction.
+They matter because problems that appear localised, such as skin allergies or joint stiffness, may actually originate from or be exacerbated by gut dysfunction.

 Research strongly supports the gut-skin connection.
-Dogs with atopic dermatitis consistently show altered gut microbiomes.
-Dietary interventions promoting SCFA production strengthen gut barrier integrity whilst modulating immune responses in skin tissues.
+Dogs with atopic dermatitis consistently show altered gut microbiomes with significantly reduced diversity.¹ ² Dietary interventions promoting SCFA production strengthen gut barrier integrity whilst modulating immune responses in skin tissues.

 The gut-joint axis operates primarily through inflammation.
 When the gut barrier is compromised, pro-inflammatory compounds enter circulation and can reach joint tissues.
-Research demonstrates that higher fibre diets significantly reduce arthritis severity.
+Research in arthritic dogs has identified significant differences in gut microbiome composition compared to healthy dogs, supporting a link between gut dysbiosis and joint disease.⁴

 Prebiotics are food for good microbes, probiotics are live beneficial bacteria, and postbiotics are the health-promoting substances probiotics produce.
 Each works through different mechanisms and can be combined for comprehensive support.